Abdul Karim Khan: Early life and background

 Abdul Karim Khan was born on 11 November 1872 in Kirana town in Shamli, Uttar Pradesh into a family with music tradition which traced its roots to musician brothers Ghulam Ali and Ghulam Maula.
 His father, Kale Khan, was the grandson of Ghulam Ali.
 Abdul Karim Khan received training from his uncle Abdullah Khan and father Kale Khan.
 He also received guidance from another uncle, Nanhe Khan.
 Abdul Karim Khan was musically influenced by Ustad Rahmat Khan of Gwalior gharana.
 Apart from vocals and sarangi, he also learned the veena (been), sitar and tabla.

 According to a story, he was initially a sarangi player, but decided to switch to vocals because of low status of sarangi players at that time.
 In his early years, he used to sing with his brother Abdul Haq.
 They appeared before Murtaza Khan of the "Maula Bakhsh Khandan", then all appeared before the Maharaja (king).
 They were all influenced by Murtaza's style.
 The king of Baroda State was impressed by this singing duo and made them the court musicians.

 This is where he met Tarabai Mane, who was the daughter of Sardar Maruti Rao Mane, a member of the royal family.
 When they decided to get married, they were ousted from Baroda.
 The couple settled in Bombay.
 In 1922, Tarabai Mane left Abdul Karim Khan, which apparently had a major impact on his music – making it pensive and meditative.

-Karim Khan's first wife, Gafooran, was the sister of another Kirana master Abdul Wahid Khan, who was also his cousin.
+Karim Khan's first wife, Ghafooran, was the sister of another Kirana master Abdul Wahid Khan, who was also his cousin.